jrandre2/QT_Code/README.md

 - **Connectivity:** Verify internet access and retrieve the public IP address.
 - **FTP Operations:** Upload collected CSV data and download software updates.

-The modular design allows each function to be maintained and tested separately.

 ## Modules